-Retailers are pushing electric mowers hard so far this year.
+Retailers are pushing electric mowers hard in 2021.
 When I walked into Home Depot at the beginning of March, I saw more electrics on display than gas-powered mowers.
 Even Harbor Freight, of all places, has two electric mowers on prominent display.
 But are electric mowers worth it?
 Let’s look whether a gas or electric mower makes more sense.

 If you’re in the market for a mower anyway, an electric mower makes a ton of sense because it’s cheaper to operate than a gas mower.
 If you have a working gas mower, the numbers are murkier but electric may still make sense.

 Gas or Electric mower?

 Let’s look at the economics of a gas or electric mower first, because that’s what it takes to figure out if electric mowers are worth it.

 For me, a cut needs about $2.50 worth of gas to accomplish.

 We mow our lawn a minimum of 26 times a year.
 But a more typical number is probably closer to 40.
 Anymore, the mowing season starts in mid-March at the latest, and extends into mid-November, if not a bit later.
 And there are some months when cutting once a week doesn’t get the job done.

 Realistically, we probably spend $200 a year on gas to mow our lawn.
 With electric, we’d spend $20 on power.

 What about hidden costs?
 I spend about $5 a year on oil, $5 a year on Marvel Mystery Oil so I don’t have to get the mower serviced every single year, and $5 on a spark plug.
 Then there’s the cost of 20 trips to the gas station but we have a hybrid and probably fuel it up anyway while we’re there, so we won’t count that.